Taiwanese Hokkien: Fluency

 A great majority of people in Taiwan can speak both Mandarin and Hokkien, but the degree of fluency varies widely.
 There are, however, small but significant numbers of people in Taiwan, mainly but not exclusively Hakka and Mainlanders, who cannot speak Taiwanese fluently.
 A shrinking percentage of the population, mainly people born before the 1950s, cannot speak Mandarin at all or learned to speak Mandarin later in life, though some of these speak Japanese fluently.
 Urban, working-class Hakkas, as well as younger, southern-Taiwan Mainlanders, tend to have better, even native-like fluency.
 Approximately half of the Hakka in Taiwan do speak Taiwanese.
 There are many families of mixed Hakka, Hoklo, and Aboriginal bloodlines.
 There is, however, a large percentage of people in Taiwan, regardless of their background, whose ability to understand and read written Taiwanese is greater than their ability to speak it.
 This is the case with some singers who can sing Taiwanese songs with native-like proficiency but can neither speak nor understand the language.

 Which variant is used depends strongly on the context, and in general, people will use Mandarin in more formal situations and Taiwanese in more informal situations.
 Taiwanese tends to get used more in rural areas, while Mandarin is used more in urban settings.
 Older people tend to use Taiwanese, while younger people tend to use Mandarin.
 In the broadcast media where Mandarin is used in many genres, soap opera, variety shows, and even some news programs can also be found in Taiwanese.

-Sociolinguistics and gender

-Taiwanese is also perceived by some to have a slight masculine leaning, making it more popular among the males of the younger population.
-It is sometimes perceived as "unladylike" when spoken by the females of the younger population.

 Special literary and art forms

-Chhit-jī-á (literally, "that which has seven syllables") is a poetic meter where each verse has 7 syllables.
+Chhit-jī-á/Tshit-jī-á (literally, "that which has seven syllables") is a poetic meter where each verse has 7 syllables.

-There is a special form of musical/dramatic performance koa-á-hì: the Taiwanese opera; the subject matter is usually a historical event.
-A similar form pò͘-tē-hì (glove puppetry) is also unique and has been elaborated in the past two decades into impressive televised spectacles.
+There is a special form of musical/dramatic performance koa-á-hì/kua-á-hì: the Taiwanese opera; the subject matter is usually a historical event.
+A similar form pò͘-tē-hì/pòo-tē-hì (glove puppetry) is also unique and has been elaborated in the past two decades into impressive televised spectacles.

 See Taiwanese cuisine for names of several local dishes.